 Prion Sterilization: Common Challenges Written by: Arthur Trapotsis Transmission of prion diseases through medical equipment remains an ever-present possibility in many laboratories and medical facilities around the world.
 As such, prion sterilization should not be taken lightly.
 Facilities that lack prion sterilization equipment and protocols for exposed or contaminated medical instruments not only put lab personnel at risk, but also endanger any future […] Tweet Like Share

-Laboratory Autoclave Steam Sterilization Cycles, Part 10: Immediate-Use (Flash) Sterilization Cycle Written by: Arthur Trapotsis There has been much debate around the antiquated term “flash sterilization.”
-A concerted effort has been made by the Association for Advancement of Medical Instrumentation (AAMI), the Joint Commission (JC) and the Food and Drug Administration (FDA), to clarify the use of flash sterilization, which these organizations now refer to as “immediate use” sterilization.
-This sterilization cycle is not intended for routine instrument sterilization but only when specific instruments are needed for an emergency procedure.
+Laboratory Autoclave Steam Sterilization Cycles, Part 10: Immediate-Use (Flash) Sterilization Cycle Written by: Arthur Trapotsis There has been much debate around the antiquated term “flash” sterilization.
+The Association for Advancement of Medical Instrumentation (AAMI), the Joint Commission (JC), and the Food and Drug Administration (FDA) have all made a concerted effort to clarify the use of flash sterilization, which is now known as immediate-use steam sterilization (IUSS).
+The particular cycle is not intended for routine sterilization but rather when specific instruments are needed for an emergency procedure.
+Compared to traditional gravity or vacuum cycles, which are performed at 250°F (121°C), immediate-use cycles are performed at elevated temperatures of 270°F–275°F (132°C–135°C).
+As a result, immediate-use sterilization cycles are often shorter than gravity or vacuum cycles, which is where the “flash” in flash sterilization comes from.
 Read more → Tweet Like Share

 Why To Autoclave Liquids With a Load Probe Written by: Amit Gupta In our previous Sterilization Cycles post on the F0 Cycle, we briefly reviewed the process for autoclaving liquids with a load probe.
 This post further discusses the benefits of using a load probe for sterilization validation.
 A load probe is a temperature sensing probe located inside the laboratory’s autoclave chamber.
 It is configured such that […] Tweet Like Share